-Molokai Airport – MKK Airport Ho’olehua, Island of Molokai, Hawaii
+Molokai Airport – MKK Airport Ho’olehua, Hawaii

 Passenger service is provided by several airlines including: Mokulele Airlines, Ohana by Hawaiian Airlines and Makani Kai Air Charters.
 The airport is averaging about 90,000 passenger boarding per year.